mdascenzo/hpc-workflows/README.md

 conda init
 ```

-Activate rnaseq environment and execute workflow.
+Activate the rnaseq environment and execute the workflow.
 The environment contains all the dependencies required by the workflow.
 ```
 # activate the analysis environment
 conda activate aloha.rnaseq